rheiland/PhysiCell_MaBoSS/README.md

 * additions `/core/PhysiCell_cell_container.cpp` where the subcellular model is solved.
 * additions `/custom_modules/<custom_code>.cpp` where the subcellular model is referenced by each cell.

+## Developers

+If you plan to develop code for this repo: fork it, make edits in the `dev` branch, and submit pull requests to `dev`.

 ## Building MaBoSS

 ### macOS